Corionis/ELS/artifacts/document/command-line.md

 * -F | --log-overwrite [file] : Log file, in overwrite mode

-* -h | --version : Display version information
+* -h | --hint-delete : Delete hints that are all "Seen"

 * -l | --library [libraryname] : Library to process, if not specified process all libraries.
 Applies to publisher-side only.
 This option may be specified